What is the difference between 3D and 4D ultrasound?

 When is the best time to have a 3D/4D ultrasound?

 That depends on what you are looking to see.
-Please click here to see our best scan times.
+We get really good images from about 27 to 32 weeks.

 How good are you at determining the sex of the baby?